Gheith-Abandah/classify-arabic-poetry/README.md

 APCD_plus_porse_all.zip

 To execute the python program:
-a.
-Download the python program in some folder.
+1) Download the python program in some folder.
-b.
-Uncompress the file APCD_plus_porse_all.zip in the same folder.
+2) Uncompress the file APCD_plus_porse_all.zip in the same folder.
-c.
-Execute $python ./Classify_Poems_web.py
+3) Execute $python ./Classify_Poems_web.py